halefcobn/Aselsan-Stock-Price-Prediction/README.md

 We have 1277 rows in data and 80% of data as train data and 20% od data as test data.

-In result graph, accuracy visualization (red: actual, green: predicted).
+In result graph, there are lines demonstrating train line ("Ground Truth"), already existing data or line ("exsiting line") and prediction line ("prediction").